Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Base Motion Generation Model and Understanding Attention Mechanisms

 \subsection{Empirical Evidence on Understanding Attention Mechanisms}

 To obtain a deeper understanding of the attention mechanism and verify the mathematical analysis of attention mechanisms, we provide some empirical studies on some cases.
-Due to the page limits, we leave more visualization results for empirical evidence in~\cref{sec:moreemp}.

 As shown in~\cref{fig:study_attn}, we take the sentence ``\texttt{a person jumps.}'' as an example.
-Besides the keyframe visualization (\cref{fig:study_attn}a), we also visualize the root trajectory along the $Y$-axis (vertical height, in~\cref{fig:study_attn}b).
-As can be seen in~\cref{fig:study_attn}, the character jumps at $\sim 15-40$f, $\sim 60-80$f, and $\sim 125-145$f, respectively.
-Note that, as shown in~\cref{fig:study_attn}c, the word ``\texttt{jump}'' is significantly activated aligning with the ``\texttt{jump}'' action in the self-attention map.
+We visualize the keyframe in \cref{fig:study_attn}(A), where we also visualize the root trajectory.
+As can be seen in~\cref{fig:study_attn}(A), the character jumps at $\sim 15-40$f, $\sim 60-80$f, and $\sim 125-145$f, respectively.
+Note that, as shown in~\cref{fig:study_attn}(B), the word ``\texttt{jump}'' is significantly activated aligning with the ``\texttt{jump}'' action in the cross-attention map.
 This not only verifies the soundness of the fine-grained text-motion correspondence modeling in MotionCLR, but also meets the theatrical analysis of motion-text ($\mathbf{Q}$-$\mathbf{K}$) similarity.
 This motivates us to manipulate the attention map to control when the action will be executed.
 The details will be introduced in~\cref{sec:applicaiton}.

-We also visualize the self-attention map in~\cref{fig:study_attn}d.
+We also visualize the self-attention map in~\cref{fig:study_attn}(C).
 As analyzed in~\cref{sec:clearattn}, the self-attention map evaluates the similarity between frames.
-As can be seen in~\cref{fig:study_attn}d, the attention map highlights \textbf{nine} areas with similar motion patterns, indicating \textbf{three} jumping actions in total.
-Besides the time areas that the ``\texttt{jmup}'' word is activated are aligned with the jumping actions.
-The highlighted areas in the self-attention map are of line shapes, indicating the taking-off, in-the-air, and landing actions of a jump with different detailed movement patterns.
+As can be seen in~\cref{fig:study_attn}(C), the attention map highlights \textbf{nine} areas with similar motion patterns, indicating \textbf{three} jumping actions in total.
+Besides the temporal areas that the ``\texttt{jmup}'' word is activated are aligned with the jumping actions.
+The highlighted areas in the self-attention map are line areas, not square areas, indicating the taking-off, in-the-air, and landing actions of a jump with different detailed movement patterns.
+Due to the page limits, we leave more visualization for empirical evidence in~\cref{sec:moreemp}.